KidPluto/RandomNotes/README.md

 * This is a good reference for key board comamnds https://gist.github.com/tuxfight3r/60051ac67c5f0445efee
 * Also I can document my .bash_profile
+* Control - insert is copy
-* Shift - insert lets me paste into the terminal window!
+* Shift - insert is paste